Measurement while drilling

+Background

 A drilling rig is used to create a borehole or well (also called a wellbore) in the earth's sub-surface, for example in order to extract natural resources such as gas or oil.
 During such drilling, data is acquired from the drilling rig sensors for a range of purposes such as: decision-support to monitor and manage the smooth operation of drilling; to make detailed records (or well log) of the geologic formations penetrated by a borehole; to generate operations statistics and performance benchmarks such that improvements can be identified, and to provide well planners with accurate historical operations-performance data with which to perform statistical risk analysis for future well operations.

+Terminology

-The terms measurement while drilling (MWD), and logging while drilling (LWD) are not used consistently throughout the industry.
-Although these terms are related, within the context of this section, the term measurement while drilling refers to directional-drilling measurements, e.g., for decision support for the wellbore path, (Inclination and Azimuth) while LWD refers to measurements concerning the geological formations penetrated while drilling.
+The terms measurement while drilling (MWD) and logging while drilling (LWD) are not used consistently throughout the industry.
+Although these terms are related, within the context of this article, the term MWD refers to directional-drilling measurements, e.g. for decision support for the wellbore path, (inclination and azimuth) while LWD refers to measurements concerning the geological formations penetrated while drilling.